 "It never ceases to amaze me how designers always seem to improve on the original.
 The Focusrite 430 is an amazing unit that's been praised all over, and is in use constantly, so how could the designers even begin to improve on something that good?
 From the moment I was informed of the existence of the ISA 430 MKII, I waited with baited breath for the review model to arrive, and the opportunity to find out for myself."

 "This is not just a case of adding a few extras, the internal layout has been seriously redesigned.
-The input stage has been expanded to include the same variable impedance as the ISA 428 Pre Pack, but also now includes an Air feature which activates a parallel inductor circuit into the secondary of the transformer... thereby creating a brighter and more spacious sound without the need for EQ."
+The input stage has been expanded to include the same variable impedance as the ISA 428 Pre Pack, but also now has an Air feature which activates a parallel inductor circuit into the secondary of the transformer... thereby creating a brighter and more spacious sound without the need for EQ."

 "The ADC has the same specifications as that used in the ISA 428 and copes with sample rates up to 192kHz, and finally the ISA 430 MKII remembers its settings in the event of an improper power shutdown.
 How cool is that!"